uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 ## Lecture Recordings

-* Lecture sessions will generally be recorded and made available through the Lecture Recordings tool in Collab.
+* Lecture sessions will generally be recorded and made available through the Lecture Recordings tool in Canvas.
   * However, recordings will not include material written on the board
   * Recordings may lose audio when the speaker needs to walk away from the microphone
   * Recordings that are corrupted or missing are unlikely to be replaced